mhulsman/ibidas/docs/tutorial_example2.rst

         >>> res.genetic_pos = res.genetic_pos.Cast("real64?")

-    The reason for that is that res could have been used in another query before executing this command.
+    The reason is that res could have been used in another query before executing this command.
 Changing res by performing this operation would therefore lead to some problems because of the lazy nature of query execution in Ibidas.
-    It might be possible to allow this in the future, however it would require some trickery.
+    It might be possible to allow this in the future, however it would require some trickery/overhead.
 So, for now, we use the approach with the ``To`` operation.